I’m always planning trips. Since we travel full-time that means a LOT of planning. Below you’ll find the companies we use when arranging our bookings.

 Skyscanner is great for searching for the best priced flights.
 It’ll compare airfares between the major airlines and let you select the one you want.
 You are then directed to the airline site where you can complete the booking.
 Even if I book through another source, I’ll always check prices on Skyscanner.

-Expedia also compares the airlines for the best priced flights and they’re usually in the same price range as Skyscanner.
-But what I prefer about Expedia is that you book directly with them.
+CheapOair also compares the airlines for the best priced flights and they’re in the same price range as Skyscanner.
+But what I prefer about CheapOair is that you book directly with them.
 It’s just easier and cleaner in my opinion.
-For this reason I’ve actually booked more flights with Expedia than I have with Skyscanner.
-But both are worth checking whenever planning a flight.
-The other thing about Expedia is that you can save a lot of money when bundling (ie. combining) your flight and hotel stay.
+For this reason I actually book my flights with CheapOair (after comparing prices with Skyscanner).
+CheapOair is also known for it’s good quality customer service.

 Seat61.com.
 We do a lot of train travel and “The Man in Seat Sixty-One” definitely offers the best advice on the internet on train travel.
 Whenever I have to plan a train trip the first thing I check is this site.